michael-savo/FPGA-MIPS-Microprocessor-CPE-487/README.md

 └── ...
 ```

-Mention:
 Our processor imports almost everything into the top two modules, `FPGA_top.VHD` and `MIPSmicroprocessor.VHD` except for our instruction fetch top module.
-That uses
+That has instruction memory and our PC ported in.
+Altogether it moves the instructions around so our CPU can perform the correct instructions in the correct order. `VGA_sync.vhd` and `VGA_top.vhd` handle the driver and communication between the board and the VGA cable. `Display_generator.VHD` takes data from our registers and manages it to feed to the VGA drivers.
+All CPU components are explained in the System Design section above.

 ## Testing and Verification

-Describe how the project was tested.

-Include:
-- Simulation tests performed
-- Vivado synthesis/implementation results
-- Board testing steps
-- How the cube program was verified
-- How the Fibonacci program was verified
-- Bugs found during testing and how they were fixed
+We had issues making a testbench that accurately showed the values of the register and instructions being performed.
+It wasn't until we started testing on the physical board that we began fixing these problems.
+We could have done a better job organizing the project in hindsight but overall, we did not have many issues with this project.
+We initially started with visualizing our registers on the board, once we saw the register values changing we knew that meant our CPU could perform some instructions.
+Feeding it more instructions and giving it other instructions is how we continued to improve and test if they worked.
+We know our programs work because they visualize what we expect and there is no real testing or debugging needed.

 ## Team Contributions